 There are survey methods that accurately measure sensitive behaviors and attitudes in risky environments while protecting respondents

 The estimation of treatment effects depends on accurate measures of attitudes and beliefs, which in turn depend on honest responses to survey questions.
 Respondents, in some cases, will answer survey questions in the way they believe others in their community would like them to, or in the way the enumerator or researcher would like them to.
 People are more likely to do this when they could face punishment for their true beliefs—from social sanctioning to physical harm.
 In some instances, respondents may not feel comfortable giving a response at all.
-If this is the case, your measures will be biased in the direction respondents believe to be “socially desirable”.
+If this is the case, your measures will be biased in the direction respondents believe to be “socially desirable.”

 Social desirability bias or even worse, risk of harm, makes it difficult to elicit truthful responses in sensitive questions on a survey.
-There are a class of related statistical methods for survey methodology that address this problem.
+A class of statistical methods for survey methodology address this problem.
 Each method-- list experiments, endorsement experiments, and the randomized response technique—works by introducing random noise that conceals individual responses.
 This means that, on the subject side individual responses are hidden from the researcher, and on the researcher side you can only study the responses of groups (not individuals).

 In the case that you use one of these methods, you may also want to include direct survey measures of the same concept or directly measure for at least a sample of the subset to be able to capture the level of reporting bias across direct and list/endorsement/randomized response measures.
+[ADD CITATIONS]

 LINKS TO LIST EXPERIMENT RESOURCES: